 Epilogue

-Yes, this is how many weirdo's
+Yes, this is how many weirdo's you can spot :) |

-At least they're not
+At least they're not Elsa's gloves :) |

 Not only because of nostalgia, as it does with most Disney, but due to it's everlasting qualities.
 It is a endearing and captivating film and truly deserves to be among all the lists that it's been listed on.
-It's daunting and even incredible that it's now turned 80, which means that it's not far from being 100 years old.
-So Happy 80th Anniversary, Pinocchio and may you continue to have many more.
+It's daunting and even incredible that it's now over 80, which means that it's not far from being 100 years old.
+So Happy Past 80th Anniversary, Pinocchio and may you continue to have many more.

 References: